section-engineering-education/engineering-education/content/articles/nodejs-network-requests-using-axios/index.md

 ### Getting started with axios

-We have mentioned network requests but we haven't said what it is.
+We have mentioned network requests but we haven't said what that is.
 As the name suggests, network requests are requests sent from a client to a server over the internet.
 The client in this case can also be another server.
 Axios allows us to make `HTTP` requests from both the browser and Node.js applications.
 It allows us to make both `GET` and `POST` requests which are the most used `HTTP` methods.

 Let's see how we can make these types of requests.

-### Get request
+### GET request

 All axios requests are created using the axios object we imported in the first code snippet.
 The axios object takes an object parameter.
-The object contains the request url and the http method associated with the request.
+The object contains the request URL and the HTTP method associated with the request.

 Add the following code just before `app.listen` method.